Grounds for Involuntary Termination of Parental Rights - Delaware

 • The parent is incapable of discharging parental responsibilities due to extended or repeated incarceration.

-• The child has resided in the home of the stepparent, guardian, permanent guardian, or blood relative for a period of at least 1 year or for a period of 6 months in the case of an infant.
+• The child has resided in the home of the stepparent, guardian, permanent guardian, or relative for at least 1 year.

 Citation: Ann.
 Code Tit.
 13, § 1103